 While certain TPD definitions, such as the 'own occupation' definition are not available under Total Care Plan Super or the SMSF Plan, our split TPD arrangement allows you to link these definitions to the TPD 'any occupation' definition available inside super.
-Split TPD is structured so that you enjoy the benefits of having TPD Cover both inside and outside super at the same price you would pay for the same amount of 'own occupation' cover outside super.
+Split TPD is structured so that you enjoy the benefits of having TPD Cover both inside and outside super for no more than the cost of having 'own occupation' cover outside super.